Ninja-Kiwi/Facepunch.Steamworks/README.md

+# NinjaKiwi Fork

 This is a fork of the Facepunch steamworks integration

 Notes:

-Added Client.User.GetUserDataFolder() to retrieve the steam folder for save data.
+Added function to retrieve the steam folder for save data:
+`string userpath = Client.User.GetUserDataFolder()`

-To get the correct user ID: string userID = ((uint)Client.SteamID).ToString()
+To get the correct user ID:
+`string userID = ((uint)Client.SteamID).ToString()`

 # Facepunch.Steamworks
 A c# Steamworks implementation